tianyunh/IDS721-Project1/README.md

 - Enter the name of the artist that you would like to search in the blank, then click **Execute**
 - You will see the top 10 tracks in Responses
 - If the name of the artist you entered is not valid or does not exist on Spotify database, you will see a message saying "Oops!
 Cannot find the artist you are looking for.
 Please enter a valid artist name."

+The FastAPI microservice is deployed on AWS App Runner using container registry: https://hj9fbkiydc.us-east-2.awsapprunner.com/